dssecret/torn-bot/README.md

  - Faction vault balance

 ## TODO List
- - JSON based storage for vault withdrawals
+ - JSON based storage for vault withdrawals (In Progress)
  - Automatic updates for vault withdrawals
- - Restructuring of bot into cogs
+ - Restructuring of bot into cogs (In Progress)
  - Secondary (and possibly children) factions

 ## License